SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 You hold out your hands or similarly grab some nearby rock and create a large, blunt object from it\!
 This is often a hammer or staff, but also could be stylized however you see fit.
 As we all know, getting hit with rocks hurts, so this is rather painful.

-Chakra: 12
+Chakra: 8 \+ X
-Upkeep: 1
+Upkeep: 1 \+ X/5 (Rounded Up)
-Speed: 8
+Speed: 10
 Seal Speed: 10

 Tags: Utility, Self, Creation

 Effects:
-You acquire a Club from the standard Club options in the Equipment section.
-You may then upgrade it using Artisan points equal to your Chakra Control \- 5.
-You may choose to double the Base Speed and Upkeep of this Technique to create a second Club in your other hand during the activation of this Technique.
-Both weapons gain the dual property (for free) but the artisan points must be split between the 2 weapons.
+You craft a Club upgrading it using X Artisan Points up to your Chakra Control \- 5.
+You may choose to double the Base Speed and Upkeep of this Technique to create a second Club in your other hand during the activation of this Technique and both weapons gain the dual property.
+The Club(s) gains the following effects:

+Missing an attack makes the ground underneath the target become Rocky Terrain 1
-When using it, you add a Stun 4 (or increase its existing Stun by 3) effect to it.This Club lasts until you let go of it or end this Technique’s Upkeep.
-You may perform Handseals while holding Earth Clubs, but doing so increases the Seal Speed by 4 for one Club, and 6 for two Clubs.
+The Club lasts until you let go of it or end this Technique’s Upkeep
+You may perform Handseals for Doton jutsu by increasing the Seal Speed by 4 per weapon
+The weapon has half its normal Durability

 ### **Shinjuu Zanshu no Jutsu \- Double Suicide Decapitation Technique**